School of Social Work

-I am interested in workplace bullying and mobbing in higher education.
-In particular, I am currently researching:
+I am interested in workplace bullying and mobbing in higher education settings and how abusive conduct interferes with academic freedom.

 What is workplace mobbing?

 Mobbing (AKA canceling) is an extreme form of bullying in which the abusive conduct is carried out by a collective with the intent of pushing the employee out of the organization.
 The collective is emboldened to engage in dehumanizing behaviors toward the target due to an imagined or greatly exaggerated violation of the social norms or prevailing ideologies of the organization.